William Alexander Deer: Career

 In 1937, after completing his PhD, Deer was appointed an assistant lecturer at the University of Manchester.
 On the outbreak of war in 1939, Deer joined the Chemical Warfare Section of the Royal Engineers, and later transferred to the Operations Staff.
 He served in the Middle East, Burma and North Africa, and was appointed to the rank of lieutenant-colonel.

 Deer returned to Cambridge in 1946, where he was appointed University Demonstrator in mineralogy and petrology, and Fellow and Junior Bursar at St John's College, Cambridge.
 He was appointed a Tutor in 1949.
 In 1950, he was elected to the Chair of Geology at Manchester, where he spent the next several years.
 Deer returned to the University of Cambridge in 1961, after his election as Professor of Mineralogy and Petrology, succeeding CE Tilley.
 He was served as Master of Trinity Hall, Cambridge from 1966 to 1975, and Vice-Chancellor of Cambridge University from 1971 to 1973.

-Deer was best known for his geological and petrological work in Greenland with Lawrence Wager; and later, for his extensive contributions as editor, along with Robert Andrew Howie and Jack Zussman, of the 11-volume reference work Rock-Forming Minerals and the abridged version, An Introduction to the Rock-Forming Minerals, often known simply by the abbreviated title DHZ.
+Deer was best known for his geological and petrological work in Greenland with Lawrence Wager; and later, for his extensive contributions as editor, along with Robert Andrew Howie and Jack Zussman, of the 11-volume reference work Rock-Forming Minerals and the abridged version, An Introduction to the Rock-Forming Minerals.
 The mineral deerite (IMA 1964–016) was named in his honour.

 Deer was elected Honorary Fellow of both St John's College and Trinity Hall Cambridge.